K/1

 Instruction: Students receive instruction from a variety of teachers on the 2/3 team.
 For example, math instruction is by grade level.
 Students are placed in one of the classrooms for either 2nd or 3rd grade math.
 Flexible groupings of students are consistently utilized by the 2/3 team in all subject areas in order to best meet the variety of learning needs of all students.

-Communication: Seasonal 2/3 News and Notes are sent home electronically.
+Communication: Email updates are sent to parents often.
+This communication includes information about academic lessons, upcoming dates, and other important timely news.
 Teachers can always be reached via email, telephone, or handwritten notes.

 Behavior – Students are expected to Live By the Keys throughout the building.
 If a student is having difficulty making choices that positively impact their learning or the learning of surrounding students, this student is asked to “Step Out” and reflect on classroom behavior with the teacher.
 The 4/5 Teachers work collaboratively with CST, administration, and families in order to best support students’ social and emotional well being.